Kushagrapuro/CNN---Lung-Image-Classification-SEAI-Assignment/README.md

-# The SEAI Subject CNN based base code for Lung image classification bw Covid & Viral Pneumonia
+# The SEAI Subject CNN based base code for Lung image classification between Covid & Viral Pneumonia
 The Subject wise assignment contains the following work, as instructed by our faculty:

 > [!NOTE]